bodulic/CATS_benchmark/README.md

 ```bash
 ./CATS_benchmark.bash
 ```
-Make sure all required dependencies are added to the `PATH` environment variable before running the script.
+Make sure all required dependencies are added to the `PATH` environment variable.
+All scripts in the scripts directory should also be added to `PATH` before running the script.
 An active internet connection is required.

 # Dependencies